GLBBog/petadoption/readme.md

-# Wine Cellar Sample Application with Backbone.js and Twitter Bootstrap #
+# Pet adoption Application with Backbone.js and Bootstrap #

 "Backbone Cellar" is a sample CRUD application built with Backbone.js and Twitter Bootstrap.
 The application allows you to browse through a list of wines, as well as add, update, and delete wines.